Ark (river boat)

-By the time the long delayed opening of the Delaware Canal reached partial operation in 1831 and it could switch to another form of river boat, the Lehigh Coal & Navigation Company was annually deforesting vast timber stands reaching by then more than 16 mi upriver through the steep banked waters of the Lehigh River Gorge to ship enough coal to meet demand in Philadelphia.
-Pennsylvania State Historian Fred Brenckman in The History of Carbon County notes that the production of Ark river craft in 1831 by the LC&N would total over 13 miles connected end to end.
+By the time the long-delayed opening of the Delaware Canal reached partial operation in 1831 and it could switch to another form of river boat, the Lehigh Coal & Navigation Company was annually deforesting vast timber stands reaching by then more than 16 mi upriver through the steep-banked waters of the Lehigh River Gorge to ship enough coal to meet demand in Philadelphia.
+Pennsylvania State Historian Fred Brenckman in The History of Carbon County notes that the production of ark river craft in 1831 by the LC&N would total over 13 miles connected end to end.

 Upon arrival, the cargo was sold, the ark was dismantled and its lumber was also sold, and the ark pilots returned home on foot or horseback.

-Despite the slowness of the craft, it was stable and with a skilled crew was capable of maneuvering through fairly narrow points.
-Other river craft, usually the batteau or bateau worked alongside the arks, ferrying the workers while the horses and bunks and supplies floated down the larger, stable structures.
+Despite the slowness of the craft, it was stable, and with a skilled crew was capable of maneuvering through fairly narrow points.
+Other river craft, usually the bateau, worked alongside the arks, ferrying the workers while the horses and bunks and supplies floated down the larger, stable structures.

-Some arks in the Pennsylvania Canal System and Susquehanna River system were up to 75 ft long, while the modular ark trains on the Lehigh Canal would be coupled as long as 220 ft, but could only navigate the descending locks half at a time.
+Some arks in the Pennsylvania Canal System and Susquehanna River system were up to 75 ft long, while the modular ark trains on the Lehigh Canal were coupled as long as 220 ft, but could only navigate the descending locks half at a time.

 The arks within the Greenbrier River in West Virginia averaged sixty feet save for the larger cooking arks used to feed loggers four times a day.

-The river ark was once a common sight along the Greenbrier River in West Virginia with the spring floods bringing miles of white pine logs from Pocahontas County to Greenbrier County.
+The river ark was once a common sight along the Greenbrier River in West Virginia, with the spring floods bringing miles of white pine logs from Pocahontas County to Greenbrier County.
 Photographs of these massive vessels were posted along the Greenbrier River Trail at the town of Caldwell, West Virginia.
 These photographs illustrate integral scenes in W. E. Blackhurst's book, Riders of the Flood.
 The author based the plot along the world of the river logging era at the turn of the century within the area of the yet-to-be-created Monongahela National Forest.
 He had a meticulous interest in historical detail.
 In it he gives one of the clearest written descriptions of the river ark: